astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/jobsinterviews/interviews.md

 to the interviewer.

 I would also note that some of these questions could have negative responses.
-We're not trying to goad bad answers out of people (and **rarely, if ever** will you hear any interviewer say *anything* bad about the company), but you do get honest answers.
+We're not trying to goad bad answers out of people (and *rarely, if ever* will you hear any interviewer say *anything* bad about the company), but you do get honest answers.
-I've heard things like "I don't like working with technology X or edge case Y," which is really insightful to know going into the job.
-And if you don't get honest answers, or answers feel forced and practiced in advance, do you really want to work there?
+I've heard things like "I don't like working with technology X or edge case Y," which is really insightful to know going into the job. ...and if you don't get honest answers, or answers feel forced and practiced in advance, do you really want to work there?

 Also, there is a slightly different set of questions I would ask for a non-technical